 To Johnson’s right, down the Mets bench, sat the Mets backup first baseman.
 Magadan pleaded internally, hoping Johnson would make a pitching change.
 He could see Gooden beginning to labor.
 The Mets had left-hander Randy Myers in the bullpen (not warming up) as Magadan whispered to himself, “Please put him in the game.”

 Gooden and Carter knew the deal on Scioscia.
 “He (Scioscia) was notorious for taking the first pitch,” said Carter.
 “We always knew we could just lay it in there, he was not going to swing.
 All I was thinking was trying to get ahead of him.”

-Unlike most dramatic moments that appear to develop in slow-motion, Scioscia ripped Gooden’s first pitch, a fastball, into the left field bullpen, tying the game 4-4.
+Unlike most dramatic moments that appear to develop in slow-motion, Scioscia ripped Gooden’s first pitch, a fastball, into the right field bullpen, tying the game 4-4.
 The Shea Stadium crowd sat in stunned silence.
 The cool of that October night, turned cold.
 Gooden was suddenly sweating – literally.
 NBC television cameras captured Johnson standing, silent, face flushed.

 Scioscia’s home run is now listed as one of the 100 Greatest Home Runs of All Time, according to ESPN.
 It also landed on Baseball Digest’s list of most important home runs in Dodgers franchise history.

 “If we make a f***ing pitching change, we win the World Series,” said Len Dykstra 20 years later. “(Mike) Scioscia hit that home run.
 We had a really good year that year, but it would have all been different if we make that one pitching change.
 Our manager lost that series for us.”